GlaireDaggers/ContentPipe/README.md

 ## Commandline arguments

 ContentPipeAPI.Build will parse command line arguments on your behalf.
-At a minimum, it expects input path and output path to be specified like so: `ContentPipe.Example.exe [src path here] [dest path here]`
+At a minimum, it expects input path and output path to be specified like so: `ContentPipe.Example.exe [src path here] [dest path here]`.
+It will then recursively iterate all files in the source directory, match them with associated BuildProcessors, and write the output files into the given output directory with the same folder structure

 A couple of optional arguments may also be specified after the required arguments.
 These are: